1981 French presidential election

 Presidential elections were held in France on 26 April 1981, with a second round on 10 May.
-François Mitterrand defeated incumbent president, Valery Giscard d'Estaing to become the first Socialist president of the Fifth Republic.
-It is the first presidential election in French history that an incumbent President actively seeking reelection is denied a second term.
+François Mitterrand defeated incumbent president, Valéry Giscard d'Estaing to become the first Socialist president of the Fifth Republic.
+It was the first presidential election in French history where an incumbent president actively seeking reelection was denied a second term.

 In the first round of voting on 26 April 1981, a political spectrum of ten candidates stood for election, and the leading two candidates – Mitterrand and Giscard d'Estaing – advanced to a second round.
 Mitterrand and his Socialist Party received 51.76% of the vote, while Giscard and his Union for French Democracy trailed with about 48.24%, a margin of 1,065,956 votes.

 The Socialist Party's electoral program was called 110 Propositions for France.
 Mitterrand served as President of France for the full seven-year term (1981–1988) and won re-election in 1988.